johnwargo/johnwargo-static-11ty/src/posts/2013/follow-up-then.md

 tags: post
 ---

-I don’t remember how I first learned about this service, but it’s pretty cool.
+I don't remember how I first learned about this service, but it's pretty cool.
 Followupthen ([https://www.followupthen.com/](https://www.followupthen.com/)) is a free service you can use to remind yourself of stuff.
-What’s cool about it is that you configure reminder settings using the email address you send your message to.
+What's cool about it is that you configure reminder settings using the email address you send your message to.

 First you have to sign-up for an account.
-Once you’ve completed that step, your remaining interaction with the service is all done via email.
+Once you've completed that step, your remaining interaction with the service is all done via email.
 For example, to remind yourself to pick up a birthday present for your wife in two weeks, you simply send an email message to [2weeks@followupthen.com](mailto:2weeks@followupthen.com) containing an appropriate subject and optional message body.
-In two weeks, you’ll receive and email with the subject and body of your original email.
+In two weeks, you'll receive and email with the subject and body of your original email.

 Pretty cool!